Looking to camp for the first time? Deann shares these camping tips for beginners, so you can plan your first trip camping.

 When I first started camping, I felt so nervous and felt like I’ll be flopping the whole time!
 But after that experience, I began to learn a lot of new things, laughing over my blunders and appreciating the lessons learned while outdoors.

 And I’m sure a lot of you feel the same way!
 If it’s your first time heading out, tent in hand, then don’t worry!
 As long as you stay prepared and have prior knowledge (research helps!), you’ll be able to have an amazing time outdoors.

 So stay prepared and read on as I show you a few camping tips for beginners to help you out.

 Make sure that you do your research and plan ahead, creating lists of things you’ll need to pack, as well as the itinerary.
 Set a date during times it isn’t peak season, but with good weather to avoid the crowds and inclement weather.

 I recommend that you also search up campsite facilities, making your choice based on the location, amenities, and cleanliness of the camp.
 It pays to plan when you’re a beginner to avoid any hassles due to lack of research.

 You could also use a tour group to enjoy your first camping experience, read here for our USA Summer Camp Experience, or learn about one of the best summer camps in Switzerland here.

 One of the enjoyable experiences while camping would be the food trip that happens!
 There are tons of things you can bring to stay energized and active for the next camping activities, but you also must make sure that you bring food that’s easy to cook and eat.

 I recommend that you bring chocolates and nuts if you plan to run or walk on the trail, as well as canned goods and non-perishable items like bread.
-And if you want to have coffee while camping, you can also opt to bring your own percolator or French press for an excellent brewed coffee on your camping chair in the early morning.
+And if you want to have coffee while camping, you can also opt to bring your own percolator or French press for excellent brewed coffee on your camping chair in the early morning.